filipealmeida/probespawner/README.md

 --- | ---
 command | Set this to the command you want to execute every cycle regexp | Named groups regex, python style, to parse and name your fields metrics | List of group names which are metrics.
 A document/JSON entry per metric will be generated.
+Every metric value will be converted to a float. terms | Same as metrics but values won't be converted to floats decimalMark | Decimal mark separator for number parsing
 ### Top specific
 Field | Description
 --- | ---